 It may be hard to imagine much of anything in Washington, DC as a “hidden gem.”
-After all, this is one of the most iconic cities in the world, known for its incredible restaurants, museums, and landmarks.
+After all, this is one of the most iconic cities in the world, known for its incredible restaurants, museums, and landmarks, as well as its spectacular annual cherry blossom bloom in the spring.

 However, with a bit of effort and willingness to get off the beaten path, you’ll find some amazing Washington DC hidden gems.